rudfoss/radutils/libs/config-builder-source-azure/README.md

 new ConfigSourceAzureAppConfiguration({ client: appConfigClient })
 ```

 ## Authorization

 The library will use `@azure/identity` [`DefaultAzureCredentials`](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/README.md#defaultazurecredential) for authorization.
 This is a multi-credential class that should work well for most situations including hosting the application in Azure.
 To use your own account you can log in through the Azure CLI or Azure PowerShell and your credentials should be recognized.

 Optionally you can override the `credential` option or the entire `client` in the options when creating an instance of the source to provide your own authorization mechanism.

+**Note on usage with Azure User Assigned Managed Identity**: When using user assigned managed identities you are required to specify the client id of the identity you want as an option for `ManagedIdentityCredential` and `DefaultAzureCredential`.
+You can specify this as an option to the `DefaultAzureCredential` constructor, but it should also be picked up automatically if you define it as an environment variable named `AZURE_CLIENT_ID`.

 ## `getFixedDefaultAzureCredential`